 3777 Nolensville Pike, Nashville, TN 37221 • (615) 833-1534

 Hours: 5 p.m. to 9 p.m.

 Costumes, animals and free candy make for a perfect Halloween month at the Nashville Zoo.
-Walk around in your family-friendly costumes and play carnival games, see special animals, watch magic shows and let the kids jump in bounce houses and trick-or-treat.
-Member tickets are $13, non-member tickets are $16 for ages 2 and older.
+Social distance in your family-friendly costumes and play carnival games, see special animals, watch magic shows and trick-or-treat.
+Member tickets are $14, non-member tickets are $16 for ages 2 and older.

 Bibliophiles rejoice!
 The Southern Festival of Books is back!
-The three-day event welcomes more than 200 authors of fiction, history, mystery, food, biography, travel, poetry and children’s literature.
-Get to know your favorite authors via panel discussions, readings and book signings.
-Entry is free; enter at either the War Memorial or Main Public Library entrances.
+The ten-day virtual event welcomes more than 100 authors of fiction, history, mystery, food, biography, travel, poetry and children’s literature.
+Get to know your favorite authors via virtual panel discussions and readings.
+Entry is free; you can watch the live stream on the SFB app or through this website.